A noncommutative integral on spectrally truncated spectral triples, and a link with quantum ergodicity: Integration on truncated spectral triples

 See~\cite{McDonaldSukochev2022WeylLaw} for an investigation of the validity of the (local) Weyl law for spectral triples, and~\cite{Ponge2023} for an extensive study of Weyl's law in relation to Connes' integral formula.
 The latter, work by Ponge, answers some questions regarding Weyl laws and the noncommutative integral related to measurability of operators.

-Although the local Weyl laws hold for Riemannian manifolds and a wide class of spectral triples~\cite{GrubbSeeley1995, EcksteinIochum2018, McDonaldSukochev2022WeylLaw}, there are spectral triples in which such behaviour does not hold, see for example~\cite[Example~5.7]{MOOIs}.
+Although the local Weyl laws hold for Riemannian manifolds and a wide class of spectral triples~\cite{GrubbSeeley1995,Vassilevich2007, EcksteinZajac2015, McDonaldSukochev2022WeylLaw}, there are spectral triples in which such behaviour does not hold, see for example~\cite[Example~5.7]{MOOIs}.
 In the remainder of this section we show what can be deduced without this condition.
 We now fix an orthonormal basis $\{e_n\}_{n=0}^\infty$ of eigenvectors of $|D|$, ordered such that the corresponding eigenvalues $\{\lambda_n\}_{n=0}^\infty$ are non-decreasing.
+The following lemma is closely related to~\cite[Theorem~3.6]{LordSukochev2011}.

 \begin{lem} Let $A \in B(\Hc)$.
 Then

 If $D^2$ satisfies Weyl's law, i.e. $\lambda_k \sim C k^{\frac{1}{d}}$, this simplifies to